DATA-606-SPRING-2023-TUE/Sukesh_Data606/Docs/Draft_Proposal.md

 ## Dataset

-This dataset is taken from kaggle, it has 29 attributes.
+This dataset is taken from kaggle, it has 2240 rows and 29 columns.
 The source of the dataset https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis

 ### Attributes
 * ID: Customer's unique identifier